ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 <img src="../assets/jupyterhub_admin_location.png" style="height: 300px;">
 </figure>

-The JupyterHub admin interface as a lot of features, here are some of the most notable ones.
+The JupyterHub admin interface has a lot of features, here are some of the most notable ones.

 <figure>
 <img src="../assets/jupyterhub_admin.png" style="height: 300px;">